ana-athayde/ana-athayde/README.md

 My interest in programming started with a computer technician course during high school, where I had the opportunity to become a tutor and participate in some research projects.

 In the second semester of 2020, I started a degree in Computer Science course at Udesc - Joinville.
-Right at the beginning, I met the BRUTE extension project, which has the primary goal of training, recruiting, and forming teams to increase the number of students involved in the programming competition.
+Right at the beginning, I met the Ação Maratonas de Programação extension project, which has the primary goal of training, recruiting, and forming teams to increase the number of students involved in the programming competition.
 I volunteered for this project for a year while participating in a team with two college classmates.
 Within the project, I learned to solve problems faster, as well as to work in a team and develop solutions.

 Currently, I am a scholarship student in the Computational Intelligence Research Laboratory (LABCOM) at UDESC in the multiobjective optimization project of the stamping process of an automotive part in partnership with ArcelorMittal do Brasil.